vaites/laravel-blade-expects/README.md

 In big templates with lots of complex HTML code mixed with CSS framework classes and JS framework attributes, guessing this information can be quite difficult.
-To solve these problems, this package adds a simple `@expects` directive to define the variables expected by the view:
+To solve these problems, this package adds a simple `@expects` directive to define the variables expected by the view.

+## Usage

 ```blade
 @expects(\App\Object $object, string $type, string $size = 'medium')